(If you haven’t read Part 1, I recommend you start there!)

 What can you do?
 One of the most effective strategies here may be to simply count to ten and hug your child during this time.
 The natural reduction in cortisol during a fear response coupled with the close contact with your child (which should help increase empathic and sensitive responding) may be enough to calm the yelling and allow you to discuss what happened with your child.
 But if after this you still feel too emotionally aroused, you can try the aforementioned techniques for loss of emotional control until you’ve calmed down.
 Know, however, that your child has most likely learned a lesson and taking the time to calm yourself won’t close the window to him/her internalizing a message.

 Frankly I think one of the reasons many of us don’t have it is that we’re so uncertain in our parenting to begin with.
 The idea of having a voice that’s filled with love and certainty in what we’re telling our children is almost impossible if you are constantly second guessing what you do as a parent.
 We have to work on our confidence as parents if we are going to be successful at not yelling.
 But we also have to take that idea of “pick your battles” to heart here too.
 Like anything, if we overuse our firm voice or yelling, it becomes utterly ineffective which leads to greater frustration on our part.
+The other reason is that we struggle with our own histories and snap when we don’t mean to.
+We can’t parent our children if we’re stuck in our own childhood as well.
+For this problem, I strongly recommend reading Parenting From the Inside Out by Dan Siegel.

 If you’re committed to stop yelling, there’s a great resources for you called The Orange Rhino.
 Perhaps I’ll see you over there!